sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

    :name: fig-powerN

-   The power of our test plotted as a function of the sample size N. In this case, the true value of θ is 0.7 but the null hypothesit is that θ = 0.5.
+   The power of our test plotted as a function of the sample size N. In this case, the true value of θ is 0.7 but the null hypothesis is that θ = 0.5.
    Overall, larger *N* means greater power (the small zig-zags in this function occur because of some odd interactions between θ, α and the fact that the binomial distribution is discrete, it does not matter for any serious